 For more information about tuition due dates and the billing schedule please visit the University Bursar Office website.

 *Student Medical Insurance Plan is required for all Fuqua Daytime MBA students and is charged during the fall semester.
 It can be waived if you have other health insurance coverage.
-The cost of this medical insurance is determined by the various age ranges that are set for this plan.
-This medical insurance amount reflects the age range (24 - 34) of the average Fuqua Daytime MBA student.
 Please contact our Financial Aid Office if your Duke-sponsored Student Medical Insurance Plan cost is different from this amount.
 We will adjust your COA accordingly.
 The actual cost of the Student Medical Insurance Plan is established in late spring each year.
 The University Student Affairs Office provides additional information regarding student medical insurance with fall tuition statements.

 **Federal Loan Fees are automatically added to the budget assuming the student is borrowing the Stafford and/or Graduate Plus Loan.
 If a private/alternative loan is borrowed these fees will have to be reduced or removed.